NOTIOMYSTIDAE (1 species)

 P. m. pusilla Res Samoa (Savaii, Upolu).

-P. m. multicolor Res Norfolk I.
+Res Norfolk I.

 PARIDAE (1 species)

-Poecile varius Varied Tit
+Sittiparus varius Varied Tit

-P. v. varius?
+S. v. varius?
 Int Hawaiian Is (Kauai, Oahu; now extirpated).

 ALAUDIDAE (2 species)

-Alauda arvensis Sky Lark
+Alauda arvensis Eurasian Skylark

-A. a. pekinensis Acc Hawaiian Is (Kure Oct 1963, Nov and Dec reports Midway unsubstantiated, Pyle and Pyle 2009), Johnson Atoll (Pyle and Pyle 2009).
+A. a. pekinensis Acc Hawaiian Is (Kure Oct 1963 and Nov 2014, Nov and Dec reports Midway unsubstantiated, Pyle and Pyle 2009), Johnson Atoll (Pyle and Pyle 2009).

-Stewart I), Chatham Is.
+A. a. arvensis Int Hawaiian Is (SE Is, some showing influence of japonica; one French Frigate Shoals Oct 1991 poss this subsp from SE Is, Pyle and Pyle 2009), NZ (NI, SI, Stewart I), Chatham Is.
 Cas Lord Howe I (3 recs, Jun-Sep, prob from NZ, McAllan et al 2004), Kermadec Is (Veitch et al 2004), Snares Is (Miskelly et al 2001).
 Acc Auckland Is, Nov Antipodes Is (Tennyson et al 2002).

 HIRUNDINIDAE (13 species)